jakobhoeg/built-in-ai/packages/built-in-ai/README.md

 ## Installation

+> [!NOTE]
-> NOTE: This only works with v5 of the Vercel AI SDK.
+> This only works with v5 of the Vercel AI SDK.
 Make sure your project is migrated to use this package.

 ```bash
 npm install built-in-ai